COVID-19 HEALTH & SAFETY

 We kindly ask that you also abide by the following onsite:

-- Wear a mask: We will be adhering to all State and local mask mandates.
-As of today, face coverings are REQUIRED indoors.
+- Wear a mask in smaller spaces: We will be adhering to all State and local mask mandates.
+As of today, face coverings are not required indoors but remain recommended.
+We will have masks and hand sanitizer available throughout the conference and strongly recommend that attendees wear masks in the smaller workshop spaces.

 An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 COVID-19 is an extremely contagious disease that can lead to severe illness and death.
 According to the CDC, senior citizens and those with underlying medical conditions are especially vulnerable.
 The best protection against COVID-19 is a vaccination and we encourage all participants to get vaccinated BEFORE attending the conference.
-Although CMHACY will institute reasonable practices including COVID testing in an attempt to lessen or reduce the spread of COVID-19, CMHACY cannot guarantee that you will never get exposed to the virus or get sick from it.
+Although CMHACY will institute reasonable practices in an attempt to lessen or reduce the spread of COVID-19, CMHACY cannot guarantee that you will never get exposed to the virus or get sick from it.
 By attending a CMHACY event, you voluntarily assume all risks related to exposure to COVID-19.
-CMHACY reserves the right to require proof of vaccination or a negative covid test, and if we are to do so you will receive notification with ample time.

 CMHACY wants to prioritize the comfort and safety for ALL attendees this year, which is why we are hosting the conference in a hybrid format.
-If any of these guidelines make you uncomfortable, you are unable to fully comply with all safety requests, or you are immunocompromised, we encourage you to attend, participate, and engage with us virtually this year.
+If any of these guidelines make you uncomfortable or you are immunocompromised, we encourage you to attend, participate, and engage with us virtually this year.

 In the event that COVID-19 is too great a threat and risk for us to gather together in-person based on public health guidelines, CMHACY reserves the right to host the conference in a virtual capacity.